TheCoderWayTeam/laravel-vue-roles-permissions-manager/README.md

 The [MIT license](http://opensource.org/licenses/MIT).

-## THECODERWAY "We develope your Dreams, with code with proud"
+## THECODERWAY "We develope your Dreams"
 ## "We develope your Dreams"
 ## "with code,"
 ## "with proud"